newnightcoder/100daysofcode/LOG DAY 98.md

 **next:**

-- HANDLE WRITING INPUT (city name)!!!
+- HANDLE TEXT INPUT (city name)!!!
 YES!!! it will make the app look/feel professional/REAL etc...
 DO IT!!!
 - ADD IMAGES (eventhough test images, it's ok!) + hotel description to the results page!!!
 - finish the STYLING!!!
 HURRY UP!!!
 - UPDATE BLOG AND EXPLAIN ALL THAT!!!